ivanbgd/ethereum-handshake/README.md

   which is Ethereum's serialization algorithm.
 - This project uses asynchrony for concurrent execution.
 We use the [tokio](https://crates.io/crates/tokio) library for that.
+- We keep the main function minimal.
+- In case we add support for receiving calls and/or for supporting multiple connections at once, the design/architecture of the project will probably change, at least a little.

 ## Development